Volunteer Recruitment Communication

 - Hosting an event to thank them for their participation and inform them of study progress

-- Sending a letter or email to thank them and inform of study progress
+- Sending a letter or email to thank and inform them of study progress

 - In both of the above, include an easy way for current volunteers to forward or share study information to their friends/family who might be interested.
 Examples: postcards, brochures, web link within email